mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 wwctl overlay list wwinit -a
 ```
 which will show a list of all the files in the overlays.
 Files ending with the
-suffix `.ww` are interpreted as template by Warewulf, and the suffix is removed
+suffix `.ww` are interpreted as template by Warewulf, the suffix is removed
-in the rendered overlay.
+in the rendered file.
-The content of the overlay can be shown using the command:
+To inspect the content of an overlay file use the command:
 ```
 wwctl overlay show wwinit /etc/issue.ww
 ```